outside users for a site that isn't a class?

 I'm happy to help with the technical details (either creating a non-CUNY signup code or generating the accounts manually) if we decide to go that route.
 Marilyn, please assign back to me if that time comes.

-#3 Updated by Marilyn Weber about 2 years ago
+#3 Updated by Marilyn Weber over 2 years ago

 - Assignee changed from Marilyn Weber to Matt Gold